microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 Mars
 ^^^^

 `Mars`_ is a tensor-based framework for large-scale data computation.
-LightGBM integration, maintained within the Ray GitHub repository, can be used to perform distributed LightGBM training using ``pymars``.
+LightGBM integration, maintained within the Mars GitHub repository, can be used to perform distributed LightGBM training using ``pymars``.

 See `the mars documentation`_ for usage examples.